This Simple Trick will Save you Hours of Expanding Binomials

 Pascal’s triangle is a triangle created by starting off with a 1, starting every line and ending every line with a 1 and adding the numbers above to make a new number; as seen in this gif.

-No one could ever explain a maths topic as well as Numberphile, so here’s a Numberphile video on it:
+From Wikipedia No one could ever explain a maths topic as well as Numberphile, so here’s a Numberphile video on it:

 Let’s solve the example from earlier using Pascal’s triangle.

-Pascal’s triangle always starts counting from 0, so to solve 8C6 (8 choose 6) we simply count 8 rows down, then 6 across.
+Triangle we want Pascal’s triangle always starts counting from 0, so to solve 8C6 (8 choose 6) we simply count 8 rows down, then 6 across.
 So the row here is the line of the number 1’s on the left hand side, and we start counting from 0.
 So the eigth row is the one that starts with 1, 8.
 Notice how the second inner column defines what row we’re on.

 Now we count 6 across which is… 28.
 We just found the binomial coefficient using a super neat and easy to draw up triangle.
 Of course, the hardest part is adding together all the numbers and if the coefficient is large it may be easier to just use the Binomial theorem, but this method still exists and is useful if you’ve forgotten the binomial theorem.